whoswapnil/ARTICLE-SUMMARISER/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Modern User Interface**: A modern and user-friendly interface, offering an intuitive experience for users.

 👉 **Summary Generation**: Users can input the URL of a lengthy article, and the web app utilizes AI to provide a concise summary of the article content.

 👉 **History Saving with Local Storage**: The app includes a history feature, allowing users to save summaries locally, providing a convenient way to revisit and manage their reading history.

 👉 **Copy to Clipboard Functionality**: Enables users to easily share or store the summarized content by copying it to their clipboard.

-👉 **Advanced RTK Query API Requests**: Utilizes the advanced capabilities of Redux Toolkit (RTK) Query for making API requests.
-These requests fire conditionally based on specific criteria, optimizing data fetching and management.

 and many more, including code architecture and reusability